LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/encoding-characters.rst

 Since each bit can have one of two values, each byte can have one of  2\ :sup:`8` = 256 different values.

 It may not be obvious, but every decimal integer can be represented as a binary integer, and vice versa.
-There are 256 different values a byte may take, each of which can be used to represent an integer, from 0 to 255.
+There are 256 different values a byte may take, each of which can be used to represent a decimal integer, from 0 to 255.

 .. note:: We will not go into binary to decimal number conversion.
 If you are interested in learning more, there are `many <https://www.csetutor.com/how-to-convert-binary-to-decimal-examples/>`_ `tutorials <https://www.youtube.com/watch?v=wPvI19DmWQw>`_ `online <https://www.khanacademy.org/math/algebra-home/alg-intro-to-algebra/algebra-alternate-number-bases/v/decimal-to-binary>`_ that can show you the way.